Paid ads

 We take privacy seriously, and follow these principles:

-We do this through search ads on Google and Bing, and you can find the master sheet of ad copy here.
+You can find the master sheet of search ad copy here.

-We change up campaigns frequently, but generally run campaigns for:
+We change up campaigns frequently, but generally run campaigns for brand, individual products, and competitors.

-We generally turn these on and off depending on performance and spend, and review copy every 4 weeks.
-The flow is Brian Young writes copy, Charles Cook reviews.
+We turn these on and off depending on performance and spend, and review copy every 4 weeks.
 We try both fun and straightforward copy.
 Even if the fun stuff doesn't convert super well, we keep it if it's doing ok as it helps with our brand - we know people screenshot and share it sometimes.

 Landing pages